intmus/intas19-20/_01-introduction-to-intervals/dictation.md

 ### Further Reading

+Download these two PDFs and read them before the next class.

+**"Intervals Through Key Relationships** provides a more detailed explanation of the principles of recommended solfege for intervals.
+Play the examples on the piano and sing them until you have internalized the rationale for the context-based system of identifying and singing intervals.

+{% include download.html title="Intervals Through Key Relationships" filename="Unit2intervalskeys.pdf" %}

-Download this PDF of well-known contexts for the interval chart detailed above.
-If you don't know the pieces, you can listen to them at the Spotify playlist below: **"UI Aural Skills III Intervals in Context"** by user "mirandawilson".
+**"Melodic Intervals in Diatonic Context"** details well-known pieces that feature the intervals using the solfege recommended in the chart above.
+Don't know the pieces?
+No problem, please visit the Spotify playlist "UI Aural Skills III Intervals in Context" embedded below.

 {% include download.html title="Melodic Intervals in Diatonic Context" filename="Unit2intervalsincontext.pdf" %}